-Stage to be covered in a maximum authorized time of 10 hours.
-The marathon stage must take a maximum of 12 hours.
+Stage 1, 2 and 3 to be covered in a maximum authorized time of 10 hours (approximately).

-Approx. 80 km stage to be held partly during the night and within a maximum authorized time of 32 hours.
+Stage 4, known as “long” stage - between 75 and 85km, to be held partly during the night and within a maximum authorized time of 32 hours.